Tan-jianbin/Statistical-Inference-in-General-order-Dynamic-Systems/README.md

 This README accompanies the paper "Green's Matching: An Efficient Approach to Parameter Estimation in Complex Dynamic Systems" by Jianbin Tan, Guoyu Zhang, Xueqin Wang, Hui Huang, and Fang Yao.
 The paper is accessible at [Journal of the Royal Statistical Society Series B: Statistical Methodology](https://academic.oup.com/jrsssb/advance-article-abstract/doi/10.1093/jrsssb/qkae031/7644665?redirectedFrom=fulltext&login=false).

+## Citation
+If you find our code or methodology useful, you may cite us as:

+    @article{tan2024green,
+      title={Green’s matching: an efficient approach to parameter estimation in complex dynamic systems}, author={Tan, Jianbin and Zhang, Guoyu and Wang, Xueqin and Huang, Hui and Yao, Fang}, journal={Journal of the Royal Statistical Society Series B: Statistical Methodology}, pages={qkae031},
+      year={2024},
+      publisher={Oxford University Press UK}
+    }

+---
 ## Abstract
 This repository contains the proofs, code, and a real dataset utilized in our study.